mlake3/STAT-405-Project/README.md

 ## SETTING UP THE DATA

 1) Clone the repository into a new folder with `git clone https://github.com/mlake3/STAT-405-Project.git folderName`.
 From now on, work in this folder.
+2) Download archive.zip file containing all the data [here](https://www.kaggle.com/datasets/joseserrat/forex-tick-data-huge-database-part-2) into your computer.
+3) Copy and paste (with `scp`) the .zip file into the working directory.
-2) Run `sbatch submit.sh` to set up the data and parallelly collect all data of each currency pair into one csv file.
+4) Run `sbatch submit.sh` to set up the data and parallelly collect all data of each currency pair into one csv file.
 All these csv files will be saved in directory named `allExchanges`.

 You should have the following csv files in your `allExchanges` directory:
 ![exchanges files](exchanges.png)